BlockscapeNetwork/signctrl/docs/guides/migrate.md

 > :information_source: Replace all occurrences of `simd` with the name of your binary.

-The best/safest way to migrate to SignCTRL is to migrate your already running single-node validator first.
-Make sure you assign `rank = 1` to it in its `config.toml`.
+Make sure you assigned `start_rank = 1` to your validator in its `config.toml`.

-In order for SignCTRL to take effect, first stop your node via
+In order for SignCTRL to take effect, first stop your already running single-node validator via

 ```shell
 $ sudo systemctl stop simd